 Dealing with blocked drains or any pipe problems at your home is always a big deal.
 In most cases, it’s always better to contact a licensed blocked drain plumber instead of fixing the problem yourself.

 But the fact that many individuals want to learn the DIY method of fixing blocked drains is admirable.
 If you’re one of them, it’s important to learn what should be done and what shouldn’t.
 Take a look at these do’s and don’ts and find out if you’re qualified to fix your drains by yourself.

 Do Install a Drain Trap or Filter

 An easy way to maintain clog-free drains is through the installation of a drain trap or drain filter.
 As its name says, it filters and prevents any large items like hair or food from going down the drain.
-This also makes cleaning very easy.
+This also makes residential drain cleaning davenport ia very easy.

 Do Pour Little Amount of Hot Water Down the Drain

 Pouring a little amount of hot water may not eliminate the source of the clogging.
 However, this method helps remove stuck small items.
 Therefore, some hot water won’t hurt when clogging is noted.

 When you turn on your garbage disposal to prevent clogging, it may be a good idea to run cold water.
 This helps the flushing process.
 You can keep the water running for around 60 seconds so you can get rid of those leftover particles.

 When dealing with the Don’ts, it’s important to remember that these tips are as important as the Do’s.

 Don’t Put Greasy and Oily Food Particles Down the Sink